kno2502/amazon-associates-link-builder/readme.txt

 * Plugin released for beta testing

 == Upgrade Notice ==

-= 1.3 =
-This update includes a few minor fixes.
-In particular, you will no longer need to back up your custom templates when updating the plugin in future.

 = 1.2 =
 You will no longer get PHP syntax issues while activating the plugin.
 Take a backup of your custom templates before updating the plugin.